 And while there are still hurdles to overcome, Blackler says that always coming back to her ‘why’ is the motivation she uses to keep powering through.
 She is passionate about creating communities through accommodation, and also knows that if it was easy, someone else would have done it by now.
 It also doesn’t hurt to hear great feedback from people who have used the service.

 “Businesses tell me it is really easy to use and it has removed one of the biggest hurdles they face in getting people to stay in the area.
 And the accommodators like that the workers are verified by a business they know and trust, with many returning to offer their space again for the summer.
 I’ve also had some great feedback from some of the roomers, saying that we run a great service that removed a lot of stress in finding somewhere to stay for the winter season.

 “At the end of the day, I really get a kick out of knowing I have made a difference.”

-Story by Erin Harrison in partnership with Startup Queenstown Lakes.
+Story created in partnership with Startup Queenstown Lakes.